Quantum Spacetime Phenomenology: Quantum-Spacetime Phenomenology of UV corrections to Lorentz Symmetry

+Evidently this formula always gives $\cos(\theta) > 1$, so there are combinations of modifications of the dispersion relation and modifications of energy-momentum conservation such that $\gamma \rightarrow e^+ e^-$ is still forbidden.

+If the modification of the dispersion relation and the modification of the law of energy-momentum conservation are not matched exactly to get this result then one can have the possibility of photon decay, but in some cases it can be further suppressed (in addition to the Planck-scale suppression) by the partial compensation between the two modifications.

-For both the test theories that I am using as examples of schemes with violations of Lorentz symmetry the evidence of stability of photons turns out to be of some (however limited) relevance.
-Instead for my example of test theory that just deforms (rather than break) Lorentz symmetry, the DSR test theory I adopted, this type of phenomenology could not possibly lead to any experimental limits.
-A threshold-energy requirement for particle decay (such as the $E_\gamma \gg (m_e^2 E_p/|\eta |)^{1/3}$ mentioned above) cannot be introduced as an observer-independent law, and is therefore incompatible with the DSR principles.
-Different observers assign different values to the energy of a particle and therefore in presence of a threshold-energy requirement for particle decay a given particle should be allowed to decay according to some observers while being totally stable for others.
-Evidence of stability of the photon will therefore not be significant from a DSR perspective.
-In reverse, since any theory compatible with the DSR principle will not have particle-decay thresholds, by looking for particle-decay thresholds one could falsify the DSR idea.
-And this is a rare example of analysis within the reach of quantum-gravity phenomenology that could really fully falsify a certain conjecture for Planck-scale physics.
+The fact that the matching between modification of the dispersion relation and modification of the law of energy-momentum conservation that produces a stable photon is obtained using a DSR-inspired setup is not surprising~\cite{gacdsr2010}.
+The relativistic properties of the framework are clearly at stake in this derivation.
+A threshold-energy requirement for particle decay (such as the $E_\gamma \gg (m_e^2 E_p/|\eta |)^{1/3}$ mentioned above) cannot be introduced as an observer-independent law, and is therefore incompatible with any relativistic (even DSR-relativistic) formulation of the laws of physics.
+In fact, different observers assign different values to the energy of a particle and therefore in presence of a threshold-energy requirement for particle decay a given particle should be allowed to decay according to some observers while being totally stable for others.